COVID-19—everything you need to know, in language you can understand

 Everyone’s body is different, and because symptoms are caused by your immune system and not the virus itself, different people can have slightly different symptoms when they have the same virus, and some people’s symptoms will be worse than others.

-Novel coronavirus (COVID-19) is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
-If you’re sick with novel coronavirus (COVID-19), your symptoms might include:
+COVID-19 is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
+If you’re sick with COVID-19, your symptoms might include:

-How does novel coronavirus (COVID-19) spread and how can I catch it?
+How does COVID-19 spread and how can I catch it?

-You might catch novel coronavirus (COVID-19) if someone with the virus sneezes or coughs onto you.
+You might catch COVID-19 if someone with the virus sneezes or coughs onto you.
 You could also catch the virus if they have coughed or sneezed onto a surface (like a door handle) that you touch, getting the droplets on your hands and then transferring them to your mouth, nose or eyes when you touch your face or eat.
 Read more in our blog about how the virus spreads.

 How can I stop myself from getting it?